-, you should be an expert in both areas.
-This means that choosing to focus on full-stack development is a choice you should actually make a while into your career– or else you risk spreading yourself too thin.
+This means that choosing to focus on full stack development is a choice you should actually make a while into your career, or else you risk spreading yourself too thin.
 In this guide, we will discuss the differences between front end vs backend developers as well as bootcamp courses that teach each aspect of the development process.

-Front end Development
+Front End Development

-Websites are now a critical component for any business to stay competitive and, as web development trends and best practices change practically with the season, there’s no shortage of work for front end developers.
+Websites are now a critical component for any business to stay competitive.
+As web development trends and best practices change practically with the season, there’s no shortage of work for front end developers.
 A software developer who works in front end development will be able to find work with a variety of companies.

-What is Front end Development?
+What Is Front End Development?

 Languages Used in Front End Development